Could Cowboys WR Michael Gallup Win Offensive Rookie of the Year?

 In the last 20 years, only four receivers have won Offensive Rookie of the Year: Randy Moss, Anquan Boldin, Percy Harvin, and Odell Beckham Jr. All of them were first-round picks except Boldin, who went in the second round.

 There is lots of competition for the award in 2018, too.
-You have several first-round quarterbacks, Saquon Barkley as the new starting for the Giants, Receiver DJ Moore walking into a big role in Carolina, plus Calvin Ridley joining the pass-happy Falcons.
+You have several first-round quarterbacks, Saquon Barkley as the new starting running back for the Giants, Receiver DJ Moore walking into a big role in Carolina, plus Calvin Ridley joining the pass-happy Falcons.

 So yes, we love Chris Trapasso for giving Michael Gallup praise.
 But I wouldn’t put any money on his prediction.